Etheryen/odin-basic-node-site/README.md

 # odin-basic-node-site

-A basic node js http server with plain html pages.
+A basic express.js http server with plain html pages.

+The package manager is pnpm.